 3D printing is exciting especially when you are starting to use new materials for your prints.
 Have you tried using flexible filaments for 3D printing?
 One of these flexible and rubber-like materials is the TPE filament.

 The TPE material is among the top varieties of elastic and durable 3D printing material in the market.
-It is versatile that you can use it for a wide range of applications.
+It is versatile, thanks to its rubber-like properties, so you can use it for a wide range of applications.
 This material is more available in the market, and softer, too, compared to other flexible filament 3D printer materials.